 The rules on data protection vary from country to country.
-We have set out below the names of the data protection laws in the primary jurisdictions in which we provide services, along with additional information about cross-border transfers that are relevant to members located in those countries.
+We have set out below the names of the data protection laws in the primary jurisdictions in which we provide services, along with additional information about cross-border transfers that are relevant to members and individuals located in those countries.

 - Ireland: The General Data Protection Regulation (EU) 2016/679.
 MPS may transfer your information outside of the European Economic Area (“EEA”) in accordance with applicable data protection laws.
 Not all countries outside of the EEA have data protection laws that are similar to those in the EEA and they may not be regarded by the European Commission as providing an adequate level of data protection.
 Where this is the case, MPS puts in place additional safeguards in accordance with applicable law.

 - South Africa: The Protection of Personal Information Act 4 of 2013 (“POPIA”).
 For the purposes of South African law and POPIA, if you apply for membership of or a grant from MPS your consent to the use of your personal information is obtained as part of your application.
 This consent also governs the use of your personal information if membership is granted or your application is successful.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.

 - Singapore: The Personal Data Protection Act 2012 (“SPDPA”).
 For the purposes of Singaporean law and the SPDPA:

 - if you apply for membership of or a grant from MPS your consent to the use of your personal information is obtained as part of your application.
 This consent also governs the use of your personal information if membership is granted or your application is successful.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.